- Causes Of IBS

-- Constipation as the child has difficulty passing stool every day; frequency of bowel movement may come down from once or twice a day to once in two or three days; stool may be dry and hard
+- Constipation: The child has difficulty passing stool every day; frequency of bowel movement may reduce from once or twice a day to once in two to three days.
+The stool may be dry and hard.

 - Bloating of the abdomen

 Some children may also experience nausea and have a poor appetite.
-However, vomiting is not necessarily a symptom of IBS.
-Also, fever, bloody stools, joint pains, or swollen extremities are not the symptoms of irritable bowel syndrome in children.
+However, vomiting is seldom symptom of IBS.
+(More serious signs like fever, bloody stools, joint pains, or swollen extremities are definitely not the symptoms of irritable bowel syndrome in children).

-If the child displays these symptoms at least twice a week, for two months or more, only then they indicate IBS.
-Also, if the child tends to get relief from these symptoms after a bowel movement, then again it is a sign of IBS.
+If the child displays these symptoms at least twice a week, for two months or more, a diagnosis of IBS can be made.
+Also, if the child tends to get relief from these symptoms after a bowel movement, it points even more to the diagnosis of IBS.

 [ Read: Diarrhea In Children ]